Flory-1/altv-VMenu/README.md

 &nbsp;
 ***
 ## Legacy versions
-This version of the VMenu are the acctual stable version which is supported for feature updates.
+This version of the VMenu are the current stable version which is supported for feature updates.

 ## Do you have any Ideas, Changes or Bugs ?
-Please let me know in the Comments, i will try to fix or add waht you found/want :D
+Please let me know in the Comments, i will try to fix or add what you found/want :D